 - MIDI control of all functions

-- All expression outputs can act as 5V CV output.
+- All expression outputs can act as 5V CV outputs

-- Presets for controlling multiple ouputs at the same time (Quad only)
+- Presets for controlling multiple ouputs simultaneously with various tapers (Quad only)

-- Setting a range for the expression outputs (Dual only)
+- Adjustable output range for each expression output (Dual only)

-- LFO waveforms to drive the expression outputs
+- LFO waveforms to modulate the expression outputs

 - Selectable MIDI channel